Schuch666/eva3dm/README.md

 # eval3dmodel

 An R-package focusing on evaluation of weather and air quality models.

+The following workflow is recommended:
+- *Pre-processing of observations*: download, check the data quality, process data for evaluation, process of site-list if plan to extract time-series from the model.
+- *Pre-processing of model output*: extraction and pre-processing
+- *Model Evaluation*: `eval()` (to evaluate time-series) or `sate()` (to evaluate against satellite products), available to perform statistical (more details in `stat()`) and categorical (more details in `cate()`) evaluation.
+- *Visualization*: try some of the visualization functions from this package or other packages.

 The package include: